sylatupa/Digital_Multi_Tool_w_ESP32/README.md

 * Node-Red and a Mosquitto (MQTT) server is used to move internetwork the data.
 Protocols are used such as MQTT from the Digital Thing to the Mosquitto Server and then Node-Red and then another application.
 The MQTT Server and Node-Red live on a Raspberry Pi that is connected by ethernet cable to a dedicated wifi router to achieve Edge Computing.
 --
+# Physical Description:
+* Laser cut acrylic
+* Stained wood panels.
+* Sandwiched on top of each other.
+* A visible, through the acrylic, void inside for boards and sensor modules.
 Human Interface Device (Hid) - something like a computer mouse Input for musical instrument